codacy/docs/docs/faq/code-analysis/skipping-an-analysis.md

     Add eslint-plugin-chai-expect version 1.1.1 [ci skip]
 ```

-When pushed, this commit will not be analyzed by Codacy because of the `[ci skip]` in the commit message.
+When pushed, Codacy will not analyze this commit because of the `[ci skip]` in the commit message.